masc-ucsc/docs/docs/pyrope/07b-structtype.md

 Pyrope uses the typical check in modern languages where the function arguments are contravariant and the return type is covariant.
 In Pyrope, the return type is checked in the covariant and contravariant checks.

+The contravariant rule is about LAMBDA REFERENCES passed as arguments; it does NOT apply to `self`.
+A typed `self:T` is checked directly at each call site as `receiver does T` (covariant, like any other `does` check — see "Typed `self` in methods" above): a superset receiver passes, a receiver missing a field of `T` fails.